Hepatoblastoma (Brief information)

 The previously assessed extent of the disease as well as additional prognostic factors result in therapeutical consequences, for example with regard to decision-making of tumour removal (resection) versus transplantation or how intensive chemotherapy should be, respectively.
 In order to provide optimal individual therapy, patients are assigned to risk or treatment groups with different treatment plans.
 The higher the patient’s risk of relapse (recurrence), the more intensive will usually be his treatment.

-Good to know: The international therapy optimising trial PHITT, which is currently open for recruitment of all patients with newly diagnosed hepatoblastoma, differentiates between a total of four risk groups.
+Good to know: The international therapy optimising trial PHITT, which had been open for recruitment of all patients with newly diagnosed hepatoblastoma until 31/12/2023, differentiated between a total of four risk groups.
+This risk group classification is also applied within the current interim recommendations.
+Information on risk-adapted therapy according to those interim recommendations can be found here.

 Treatment